AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Apart from the $PdV$ work done by the expansion of the jet lobes, we found in Section~\ref{sec:lobe_energetics} that mixing is a dominant energy transfer mechanism, particularly at late times, where it can be comparable to or even exceed our $PdV$ estimates.
-To illustrate the relative importance of mixing for different jet powers more concretely and to demonstrate that this is independent of the particular jet tracer threshold value chosen to define the jet lobes, we plot the volume probability distribution as a function of jet tracer normalised by the total volume, $dV/(Vd\log_{10}f_{\rm J})$, i.e. the fraction of the total volume in the distribution with a jet fraction between $\log_{10}f_{\rm J}$ and $\log_{10}f_{\rm J}+d\log_{10}f_{\rm J}$.
-This is illustrated in Fig.~\ref{fig:jet_mixing_distribution} for the three jet powers from low to high, left to right, respectively.
+Bearing this in mind, in an attempt to illustrate the {\it relative} importance of mixing for different jet powers, in Fig.~\ref{fig:jet_mixing_distribution} we plot the volume probability distribution as a function of jet tracer normalised by the total volume, $dV/(Vd\log_{10}f_{\rm J})$, i.e. the fraction of the total volume in the distribution with a jet fraction between $\log_{10}f_{\rm J}$ and $\log_{10}f_{\rm J}+d\log_{10}f_{\rm J}$, from low to high jet power, left to right, respectively.
 The distributions are shown at different times by different coloured curves (see legend), the regions of jet tracer space occupied by the lobe material is shown by the grey shaded regions bounded by the solid, vertical black line, while vertical dotted lines indicate the tracer threshold values used for the other two jet powers.

 As jet material mixes with the ambient medium, it is diluted, reducing its value of $f_{\rm J}$.
 With time the amount of jet material mixing to lower values of $f_{\rm J}$ increases, and a larger fraction of the gas volume is occupied by more dilute jet material driving the peak of the distribution to the left.
 This behaviour is seen for all three jet powers, with the distributions for the three earliest times remaining within the jet lobe boundary, albeit with the peaks still moving to the left.
 However, after $\sim 30$~Myr, differences begin to appear; the peak has shifted well to the left for the low power jet by $49.4$~Myr, while the same can be said of the fiducial jet power only at $90.2$~Myr.
 On the other hand, at $90.2$~Myr, the peak in the high jet power distribution is still on the boundary between jet and non-jet material.
 Putting aside the differences in jet tracer thresholds used for each jet power run, the late time peaks occur at much smaller values of $f_{\rm J}$ for lower power jets, indicating that the low power jets are more readily mixed.
 This is in agreement with the findings in Section~\ref{sec:lobe_energetics}.
 While we expect that the lower power jet lobes are more susceptible to the cluster weather and therefore are more readily mixed, we should also highlight that similar conclusions have been found previously in more idealised environments \citep[e.g.][]{EhlertEtal18}.